mariomolinam/climate_change_immigration/README.md

 ---

 We provide information for the task performed by each file.
-Importantly, these files assume that that climate change data have been downloaded and stored in specific local paths.
+Importantly, these files assume that climate change data have been downloaded and stored in specific local paths.

 - `master.R`:
-  * This is the master file that calls all the other files. ⋅⋅
+  * This is the master file that calls all the other files.
-  * It contains all libraries and all paths that are used for the data extraction and storage. ⋅⋅
+  * It contains all libraries and all paths that are used for the data extraction and storage.

+- `mx_shapefile_construction.R`:
-- `mx_shapefile_construction.R`: It uses shapefiles for each Mexican state (taken from INEGI) and construct a Mexican shapefile that contains all urban and rural localities in great detail.
-It includes all blocks (i.e. manzanas) from urban areas.
-It assumes that `.zip` files were already downloaded and stored locally.
+  * It uses shapefiles for each Mexican state (taken from INEGI) and construct a Mexican shapefile that contains all urban and rural localities in great detail.
+  * It includes all blocks (i.e. manzanas) from urban areas.
+  * It assumes that `.zip` files were already downloaded and stored locally.

+- `subset_polygons_mx_hf.R`:
-- `subset_polygons_mx_hf.R`: It reads human footprint files (in `.tif` format) and construct a multi raster.
-Then
+  * It reads human footprint files (in `.tif` format) and construct a multi raster object.
+These files contain human footprints from all over the world in 1km^2 grid.
+  * Then, it loops over all `.zip` files and extract spatial information from the state-level Mexican shapefiles (not block-level).
+  * Finally, it